-- For an original IT 1140 return, enter the portion of any IT 1140 estimated payments made for the tax year and IT 4708 or IT 4738 overpayment carried forward from prior year on a IT 1140 UPC (reported on line 3) that the taxpayer wants the Department to apply to a IT 4708 being filed for the same tax year; OR - If an amended IT 1140 is being filed and the original IT 1140 reported an overpayment, enter the portion of the IT 1140 estimated payments transferred to the IT 4708 as originally reported on line 3b of the return PLUS any refund received on the originally filed return.
+- For an original IT 1140 return, enter the portion of any IT 1140 estimated payments made for the tax year and IT 4708 or IT 4738 overpayment carried forward from a prior year on an IT 1140 UPC (reported on line 3) that the taxpayer wants the Department to apply to an IT 4708 being filed for the same tax year; OR - If an amended IT 1140 is being filed and the original IT 1140 reported an overpayment, enter the portion of the IT 1140 estimated payments transferred to the IT 4708 as originally reported on line 3b of the return PLUS any refund received on the originally filed return.

-Line 5a - Amount of Line 5 to be Credited to Year 2024
+Line 5a - Amount of Line 5 to be Credited to Year 2025

-Beginning with filing periods that start on or after January 1, 2020 the credit carryforward of overpayments has been reinstated; however, for tax years 2017-2019 the Department did not permit credit carryforwards.
 A credit carryforward is only allowed on a timely filed, original return; otherwise, any overpayment will be refunded.

-Line 5b -Amount of Line 5 to be Refunded
+Line 5b - Amount of Line 5 to be Refunded